CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - When researching on Google, make sure your search terms are accurate enough to locate what you want to find.
 - Use the Rubber Duck method. https://en.wikipedia.org/wiki/Rubber_duck_debugging

 Think about workflow.
 As you build your project, you will write code, save it, test it, then commit it to your repository.
-Therefore, your attention will be focused in your editor, then in the browser, then in the git client, and finally in Github.
+Therefore, your attention will be focused in your editor, then in the browser, then in the Git client, and finally in GitHub.
 Think of every loop around this circle as a "development unit of work" that ends in a repository push.
 Have all your tools open and be aware of how they work together.

 Here are some workflow tips:
 - Keep your unit of work small enough so that your commits are frequent, not much longer than thirty minutes apart.
 - Keep your unit of work small enough so that it expresses one idea in the project, such as a new feature or a bug fix.
 - Small units of work are easier to reason about if you have to review your past work.
-- Small units of work mean your work is being backed up on Github more frequently.
+- Small units of work mean your work is being backed up on GitHub more frequently.
 - When your coding time ends, or you are called away, make a final commit and push.
 That's a unit of work also.
-- Remember that your browser and git client cannot "see" changes until they are saved in your editor.
+- Remember that your browser and Git client cannot "see" changes until they are saved in your editor.

-Remarks on debugging...
+...Remarks on debugging...

 Here are some debugging tips: